cpee2024/cpee2023.github.io/submission.md

 # Submission

-You are invited to submit a full paper (3-4 A4 pages in [IEEE format](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn)).
+You are invited to submit a paper (3-4 A4 pages in [IEEE format](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn)).
 Each submission will be evaluated by reviewers.

-The link to the conference system will be updated soon on this page.
+You can submit your paper after registration at https://indico.cern.ch/event/1266166/ (use "Submit new abstract" option).

 # Payment